-I and my wife, Ranita, left the hotel at about 10 am in the morning.
+It was a pleasant morning.
+I and my wife, Mani, left the hotel at about 10 am.
 We were staying at the Dormy Inn Hotel, just behind Izumoshi Station.
-It’s a nice place to stay, especially because of its proximity to the train station.
+It is a nice place to stay, especially because of its proximity to the train station.
 The Wi-Fi access was pretty good and the room was nice.
-They also provide a Japanese-Western semi-buffet with Izumo Soba for breakfast.
+The hotel also provides a Japanese-Western semi-buffet with Izumo Soba for breakfast.

 How to reach Hinomisaki Lighthouse

-We had earlier purchased the “En-Musubi Perfect Ticket” which is very helpful if you are going to use trains and buses to touring these parts.
-It is priced at ¥3000, but we got it for just ¥1500 with a special discount for foreign tourists.
+A day earlier when we had reached Izumo, we had already purchased the “En-Musubi Perfect Ticket” which is very helpful if you are going to use trains and buses for touring these parts.
+The ticket is priced at ¥3000, but we got it for just ¥1500 with a special discount for foreign tourists.

 You will need to show your passport to avail the discount on the En-Musubi Perfect Ticket

+We got back to the bus stand at the scheduled time.
 From Izumo Taisha, the bus takes about 20 minutes, on a narrow winding road along the coast, till it reaches the parking lot near the lighthouse.
-There are some sections along the way that are so narrow that it would be difficult if you encounter an oncoming vehicle.
+There are some sections along the route that are so narrow that with my level of driving skills, I would find it difficult to encounter an oncoming vehicle.

-On the way, we made a short stop at the Hinomisaki Shrine, where some of the people got off.
+On the way, the bus also made a short stop at the Hinomisaki Shrine, where some of the people got off.
 Initially, we didn’t have any plans to visit the shrine, but we eventually did later in the day when we found out that it was just a short walk away from the lighthouse.

 We reached the Hinomisaki Lighthouse parking lot just before noon.
-Once we arrived at the parking lot, we were not very sure about the correct direction, so we followed a group that had gotten off along with us.
-A small staircase from the parking lot led us into a wide road lined with shops selling souvenirs and local delicacies.
+Once we got down from the bus, we were not very sure about the correct direction, so we instinctively just followed a group that had gotten off along with us.
+A narrow staircase from the parking lot led us into a wide road lined with shops selling souvenirs and local delicacies.

 The area was mostly empty except for a school group, maybe because it was a Tuesday.
-Marine foods such as Hinomisaki seaweed are popular locally.
 The shops had on display shellfish specimens, capiz shells, and dried blowfish, some of them hanging outside the stores.
 You can also find various seafood items to eat if you are hungry including seafood bowls, squid grill, dried fish, set meals, and Izumo soba.
 One of the shops also sells grilled turban shells.
-After a short walk, the road turns right, and the end of which there is a small gate-like entrance that has statues of a seagull sitting on either side.
+After a short walk, the road turns right, and at the end of which there is a small gate-like entrance that has statues of a seagull sitting on either side.